-Under its Licence obligations, default times are available to National Grid NTS-both for determination of how much capacity to allocate (including project identification) and for the design and build of the identified projects.
-The lead times are such that National Grid NTS will, where possible, carry out a certain amount of speculative analysis ahead of an auction to identify what investment could be required if an anticipated pattern of bids is subsequently received.
+Under its Licence obligations, default times are available to National Grid both for determination of how much capacity to allocate (including project identification) and for the design and build of the identified projects.
+The lead times are such that National Grid will, where possible, carry out a certain amount of speculative analysis ahead of an auction to identify what investment could be required if an anticipated pattern of bids is subsequently received.
 This analysis may need to be modified if an unanticipated pattern of bids are received in an auction.

-National Grid NTS is required to submit an incremental obligated entry capacity proposal to the Authority that describes how much incremental obligated entry capacity has been released as a result of applying its Incremental Entry Capacity Release Methodology.
-ECR methodology.
-National Grid NTS can only permanently increase the level of entry capacity at an ASEP having first assessed how much entry capacity may be substituted to meet the increase as a result of applyingin accordance with the terms contained within its Entry Capacity Substitution Methodology Statement ("ECS")10.
-Entry Capacity substitution is the process of substituting Unsold Firm entry capacity from one or more ASEPs to another ASEP where demand for entry capacity exceeds the available obligated capacity quantities for the relevant period.
+National Grid is required to submit an incremental obligated entry capacity proposal to the Authority that describes how much incremental obligated entry capacity has been released as a result of applying its ECR methodology.
+National Grid can only permanently increase the level of entry capacity at an ASEP having first assessed how much entry capacity may be substituted to meet the increase in accordance with the terms contained within its Entry Capacity Substitution Methodology Statement ("ECS")10.
+Entry Capacity Substitution is the process of substituting Unsold Firm entry capacity from one or more ASEPs to another ASEP where demand for entry capacity exceeds the available obligated capacity quantities for the relevant period.

-For the avoidance of doubt, National Grid NTS-will not undertake analysis for Entry Capacity Transfer and Trade processes as part of its planning cycle, as these are only applicable in the shorter term and so do not form part of the long term investment process.
+For the avoidance of doubt, National Grid will not undertake analysis for Entry Capacity Transfer and Trade processes as part of its planning cycle, as these are only applicable in the shorter term and so do not form part of the long term investment process.
 These processes are described in the Entry Capacity Transfer and Trade Methodology Statement ("ECT&T")11.

-National Grid NTS-will not proceed with projects identified to deliver incremental obligated entry capacity if any of the following cases apply:
+National Grid will not proceed with projects identified to deliver incremental obligated entry capacity if any of the following cases apply:

-- Insufficient user commitment is signalled through the QSEC auction to justify the economic case for these projects. - The Authority determines that National Grid NTS-should not implement the incremental obligated entry capacity proposal made by National Grid NTS-under Special Condition CSD5F of its Licence.
+- 1. Insufficient user commitment is signalled through the QSEC auction to justify the economic case for these projects. - 2.
+The Authority determines that National Grid should not implement the incremental obligated entry capacity proposal made by National Grid under Special Condition 5F of its Licence.

-National Grid NTS will re-evaluate projects identified to deliver incremental obligated entry capacity where the incremental entry obligated capacity proposal is modified in line with Special Condition C8D5F of its Licence.
+National Grid will re-evaluate projects identified to deliver incremental obligated entry capacity where the incremental entry obligated capacity proposal is modified in line with Special Condition 5F of its Licence.

-National Grid NTS believes that such actions are consistent with its wider obligations to develop the NTS in an economic and efficient manner.
+National Grid believes that such actions are consistent with its wider obligations to develop the NTS in an economic and efficient manner.

-http://www2.nationalgrid.com/uk/industry-information/gas-capacity-methodologies/
+10 http://www2.nationalgrid.com/uk/industry-information/gas-capacity-methodologies/